Updated: Feb 1

-College applications season is well underway.
+College application season is well underway.
 Most top colleges require priority applications to hit the submit button no later than November 1st, if they want to be eligible for all levels of financial aid.

 Hit the "Submit" button!